Canadian cuisine: Street food

+Lebanese Canadian fast-food restaurants such as Boustan offer their own unique version of poutine called the shawarma poutine, which features shawarma meat on top.

 Street food markets

 Various street food markets exist across the country.
-Metro Vancouver offers the "Richmond Night Market", with over two-hundred retail stalls offering predominantly East Asian-inspired food, such as grilled octopus, takoyaki, dumplings, fish sticks, and taiyaki.
-As well, there is the "Shipyards Night Market" in North Vancouver, which is more varied in its offerings and provides more than thirty-five food trucks per week over the course of its annual run.
+Metro Vancouver offers the "Richmond Night Market", with over 200 retail stalls offering predominantly East Asian-inspired food, such as grilled octopus, takoyaki, dumplings, fish sticks, and taiyaki.
+As well, there is the Shipyards Night Market in North Vancouver, which is more varied in its offerings and provides more than 35 food trucks per week over the course of its annual run.

-In Alberta, notable street food markets include the "Calgary Night Market", as well as the "Calgary Stampede Night Market", and Edmonton's "What the Truck?".
-The Greater Toronto Area runs "Market 707", "Adelaide Eats", and "Night It Up!".
+In Alberta, notable street food markets include the Calgary Night Market, as well as the Calgary Stampede Night Market and Edmonton's What the Truck?.
+The Greater Toronto area runs Market 707, Adelaide Eats, and Night It Up!.
 Market 707 on Dundas Street is of particular aesthetic note given that it is formed out of refurbished shipping containers.
-Eastern Canada also maintains several street food markets of note, including Montreal's "First Fridays" and Halifax's "Trusk-Side".
+Eastern Canada also maintains several street food markets of note, including Montreal's First Fridays and Halifax's Trusk-Side.